AIPowerGrid/image-worker/README.md

 Note that:

 * You cannot serve custom models with the same name as any of our regular models
-* The horde doesn't know your model, so it will treat it as a SD 1.5 model for kudos rewards and cannot warn people using the wrong parameters such as clip_skip
+* The grid doesn't know your model, so it will treat it as a SD 1.5 model for kudos rewards and cannot warn people using the wrong parameters such as clip_skip

 # Docker